Futhark-AS/aifilesearch/README.md

 # Docusearch
-## A simple search engine for your documentation
+## A simple search engine and chat for your documentation

 [Live version](https://main--visionary-marzipan-99a689.netlify.app/)